Connexus Credit Union Review

 Connexus offers three different checking accounts, with unique features available in each one.

-Connexus checking accounts don’t have any monthly fees or minimum balance requirements, and they all come with a Visa debit card and free statements.
+Connexus checking accounts don’t have any monthly fees or minimum balance requirements.
+Each account includes a Visa debit card and free monthly statements.

 Xtraordinary Checking Account

-Xtraordinary is an interest-bearing checking account that comes with an annual percentage yield (APY) of 1.75%.
+Xtraordinary is an interest-bearing checking account with an annual percentage yield (APY) of up to 1.75%.

-This impressive rate is applied to the first $25,000 of your balance when you make 15 debit card purchases or spend $400 or more each month.
+This impressive rate applies to the first $25,000 of your balance when you make 15 debit card purchases or spend $400 or more each month.

-Xtraordinary also comes with $25 in out-of-network ATM fee reimbursements per month.
+Xtraordinary also includes up to $25 out-of-network ATM fee reimbursements per month for ATMs in the United States.

 Innovative Checking Account

-Innovative Checking is a more basic option and doesn’t have an APY tied to the account, and you won’t get any fees reimbursed for out-of-network ATM fees.
+Innovative Checking is a more basic option and doesn’t pay an APY.
+This account also isn’t eligible for out-of-network ATM fee reimbursement.

 Teen Checking Account

-Teen Checking is an interest-bearing checking account for teens that earns a 2.00% APY with no qualifying requirements.
+Teen Checking is an interest-bearing checking account for teens that earns a 2.00% APY with no qualifying requirements on the first $1,000 balance.
+Any balance over $1,000 earns a 0.25% APY.

-Teen Checking is open to members aged 10 to 17 and automatically converts into an Innovative checking account when the member turns 18.
+Teen Checking is open to members aged 10 to 17 and automatically converts to an Innovative checking account when the member turns 18.

 Connexus Credit Union Savings Accounts